bvn-architecture/city-labels/README.md

 pipwin install descartes
 pipwin install geopandas
 ```
-The requirements.txt is pointing to things on my laptop, which sucks
+The requirements.txt is pointing to packages on my laptop, which sucks